HenrikBechmann/react-infinite-grid-scroller/README.md

     source, // default "darkorange"
     target, // default "black"
     dropped, // default "darkorange"
-    scrolltab, // default "brown", also used for isOver list box },
+    scroller, // default "red", canDrop but not isOver scroller scrolltab, // default "brown", also used for isOver and canDrop scroller },
 ~~~